lovetree128/Egg-timer-application/README.md

 - As a user, I want to be able to add multiple eggs to the egg timer.
 - As a user, I want to be able to list and display the eggs' name and their remaining time in the egg timer.
 - As a user, I want to be able to see a remind message when an egg is cooked
+- As a user, I want to be able to add a new timer to the list of timers while the timers are running
-- As a user, I want to be able to hear a remind sound when an egg is cooked
+- As a user, I want to be able to stop a timer while the timers are running